Coupled-cluster calculations of neutrinoless double-beta decay in $^{48}$Ca

 {\it Benchmarks.--- } To gauge the quality of our coupled-cluster computations we benchmark with the more exact no-core shell model (NCSM)~\cite{navratil2000,navratil2009,barrett2013} by computing $0\nu\beta\beta$ matrix elements in light nuclei.
 Although the $0\nu\beta\beta$ decay of these isotopes are energetically forbidden or would be swamped by successive single-$\beta$ decays in an experiment, the benchmarks still have theoretical value.
 Figure~\ref{benchmark-0vbb} shows the $0\nu\beta\beta$ matrix elements of the GT, F, and T operators for the transitions $^{6}$He$\to^{6}$Be, $^{8}$He$\to^{8}$Be, $^{10}$He$\to^{10}$Be, $^{14}$C$\to^{14}$O, and $^{22}$O$\to^{22}$Ne.
 The coupled-cluster results are shown in pairs, with both the initial and final state as the reference.
 For each pair, the first (second) point shows the CCSD (CCSDT-1) approximation; these two points are connected by dotted lines.
 The vertical error bars indicate the change of the matrix element as the model space is increased from $N_{\rm max}=8$ to $N_{\rm max}=10$.
 The NCSM results are shown in the third column, and their error bars indicate uncertainties from extrapolation to infinite model spaces.
 The shaded bands are simply to facilitate comparison.

 The NMEs in the mirror-symmetric cases $^{6}$He$\to^{6}$Be and $^{14}$C$\to^{14}$O depend very little (within about $1\%$) on the choice of the initial or final nucleus as the reference state, a result that is consistent with the weak charge-symmetry breaking of the chiral interaction.
 For the $A=14$ transition between doubly closed-shell nuclei, coupled-cluster theory and NCSM results agree within about $3\%$.
 The small contributions of triples correlations ($< 10\%$) suggest that these results are accurate.
 The results are of similar quality for $^{6}$He$\to^{6}$Be, even though these nuclei are only semi-magic.
 The case of $^{10}$He$\to^{10}$Be is slightly more challenging, with a doubly closed-shell initial nucleus and a partially closed-shell final nucleus.
+Comparing our results for $^{6}$He$\to^{6}$Be with other works is complicated by the lack of renormalization-group invariance.
+However, \textcite{pastore2018,cirigliano2019} found absolute values that are similar to ours using a harder interaction, and \textcite{basili2020} also agrees with our results (apart from an arbitrary sign), although they did not include three-nucleon forces.

 The cases of $^{8}$He$\to^{8}$Be and $^{22}$O$\to^{22}$Ne are more challenging still, because the final nuclei are truly open-shell systems.
 Adding triples correlations to the spherical results induces a $\sim 50\%$ change in the first case and worsens the agreement with NCSM in the second, suggesting the need for more particle-hole excitations.
 Once again, however, using the deformed final state as the reference leads to results that are both consistent with the NCSM and converged at the CCSDT-1 level.
 Thus, the coupled-cluster results are more accurate when the open-shell (or deformed) nucleus is taken as the reference, and they agree within smaller model-space uncertainties with the NCSM benchmarks.